Are Eggs Bad for High Cholesterol

 High cholesterol levels can cause fat to build up in your blood vessels, making it hard for blood to circulate in the body.
 When these fat deposits break off, they form clots in the blood, leading to heart problems like cardiac arrest and/or stroke.

-High cholesterol levels are sometimes caused by genetics, but they can also be caused by unhealthy diets.
+High cholesterol levels are sometimes caused by genetics, but unhealthy diets can also cause them.
 Therefore, while altering your genes, you can lower cholesterol levels by exercising regularly and eating healthily.

 Do Eggs Increase Cholesterol Levels in The Body